-CISVic provide support through advocacy, training and the resources that guide our service practice.
+We are a member of CISVic, and they provide support through advocacy, training and resources that guide our service practice.
 They also administer a consortium that provides our Emergency Relief funding from the Australian Government.
+This funding provides the base for Emergency Relief programs and for our Low Income Support Service.

-Flinders District Lions, the Australian Lions Foundation, Lions Clubs International Foundation & the Lions Clubs of McCrae, Dromana & Rye During the year, the Lions movement, led by Flinders, sourced and funded a specialist mobile Shower & Laundry Van for our SPLaSh program.
+Flinders District Lions, the Australian Lions Foundation, Lions Clubs International Foundation & the Lions Clubs of McCrae, Dromana & Rye

+During the year, the Lions movement, led by Flinders, sourced and funded a specialist mobile Shower & Laundry Van for our SPLaSh program.